cisagov/get.gov/pages/domains/domains_before.md

 - **Eligibility**: [Make sure your organization is eligible to have a .gov domain]({{'../eligibility/'}}).
 - **Domain name**: [Choose an available .gov domain that complies with our requirements]({{'../choosing/'}}).
 - **Authorizing official**: [Find out who your authorizing official is]({{'../eligibility/#you-must-have-approval-from-an-authorizing-official-within-your-organization'}}) and make sure they approve your request.
-- **Request form**: Gather all the information you’ll need to complete your domain request.
+- **Request form**: Gather [all the information you’ll need](#information-you’ll-need-to-complete-the-domain-request-form) to complete your domain request.
 - **Account**: [Create a Login.gov account](https://login.gov/help/get-started/create-your-account/).
 You’ll need a Login.gov account to request a .gov domain.
 Login.gov provides a simple and secure process for signing into many government services with one account.
-Read more about why we’re using Login.gov.
+[Read more about why we’re using Login&#46;gov](#).

 ## Completing the request form might take 15 minutes